aspnet/Blazor.Docs/docs/host-and-deploy/hosting-models.md

 > Visual Studio includes the **Blazor (ASP.NET Core hosted)** project template for creating a Blazor app that runs on WebAssembly and is hosted on an ASP.NET Core server.
 The ASP.NET Core app serves the Blazor app to clients but is otherwise a separate process.
 The client-side Blazor app can interact with the server over the network using Web API calls or SignalR connections.

 > [!IMPORTANT]
-> If a Blazor app (based on the **Blazor** project template) uses the client-side (in-process) hosting model and is hosted as an IIS sub-application in an ASP.NET Core app, it's important to disable the inherited ASP.NET Core Module handler.
+> If a client-side Blazor app is served by an ASP.NET Core app hosted as an IIS sub-app, it's important to disable the inherited ASP.NET Core Module handler.
 Remove the handler in the Blazor app's published *web.config* file by adding a `<handlers>` section to the file:
 >
 > ```xml
 > <handlers>